NagareNegishi/Java-assignment-modernization/Assignment1/Refactored/plan-A1.md

 - **Shred class**:
     - The Puzzle piece should be immutable -> it should be record
+    - Shred class should not have any drawing methods, it should only store data
+    - Create a separate class for drawing operations

 - **DeShredder class**:
     - Use of Stream, Collections methods for list management
     - Method extraction for clarity
+    - Remove redundant validation checks

 ## ECS100 Dependency Removal